aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 ### Principles:
 * Whenever possible, say YES.
+* an unexamined life is not worth living.
 * Be the change you want to see in the world.
 * There is something extremely lovable about every human being.